brendanbax/nova_tasks/README.md

-# Task Master TODO App
+# Nova Tasks TODO App

 ## Project overview

-Task Master is a PWA written with Vue.js and TypeScript.
+Nova Tasks is a PWA written with Vue.js and TypeScript.
 It's a basic CRUD app for managing lists of things needing to be done.

 ### Why Vue?